-The modern debate on how to educate and to what ends has its origin in the emancipatory process (from the strict controls by the Church and feudal lords) which culminated in the Enlightenment.
+The modern debate on how to educate and to what ends has its origin in the liberation process (from the strict controls by the Church and feudal lords) which culminated in the Enlightenment.
 As a result, education, its methodologies and aims, increasingly received philosophical and political consideration.

 Education is a prerequisite for the human being to understand the outside material world and to seek and develop his or her identity as an autonomous human being, endowed with a unique personality and dignity.
 It is therefore the bedrock of humanity, providing empowerment and skills that strengthen the individual capacity to enjoy the full range of other human rights.